World's #1 finishing resource since 1989

 - Tucson, Arizona USA

-Paints will not stick to chrome but a Rub'N'Buff [linked by editor to product info at Amazon] may work, Michael.
+Paints will not stick to chrome but a Rub'N'Buff [affil. link to info/product on Amazon] may work, Michael.

 Ted Mooney, P.E.

 Striving to live Aloha